UE-Innovation-Hub-DS-2025/sentiment-analysis/README.md

   ```bash
   poetry add <package-name>
   ```

+A `Makefile` is provided for convenience.
+If you have `make` installed, you can use `make lint` and `make test` as shortcuts for linting and testing.

 Refer to this section whenever you need to set up, test, lint, or extend the project.